 - I'm colorblind so speech docs that are highlighted in blue/gray can be difficult for me to read; yellow would be ideal because it's easiest for me to see.
-Don't read theory on your opponent if they don't though.
-It's not that serious.
+Don't read a shell on your opponent if they don't though - it's not that serious.

 - Prep time ends when the flash drive leaves your computer or, if you're using an email chain, once you've finished compiling the document.
 I won't count emailing against you but please don't steal prep.